Who can be an apprentice?

 Customer Service and Business Administration apprenticeships are suitable for staff members working in your school’s reception and offices, to develop key skills in these support functions including communication, organisation and good customer service.

-Supporting Teaching and Learning in Schools is an apprenticeship designed for learning support staff working as a Teaching Assistant, Classroom Assistant or Learning Support Assistant working in Key Stage 1 and above.
+Teaching Assistant is an apprenticeship designed for learning support staff working as a Teaching Assistant, Classroom Assistant or Learning Support Assistant working in Key Stage 1 and above.

 The Team Leader/Supervisor apprenticeship, which is accredited by the Chartered Institute of Managers (CMI), is suitable for any staff who manage other teachers and members of staff.
 This apprenticeship allows managers to develop their skills and gain a professional qualification from the CMI.